 In fact, there are even some pros to buying a leasehold over a freehold, for example:

-You don't have the headache of dealing with the upkeep and repairs of any communal areas in and around the property or negotiating with neighbours to get it sorted (remember to check this in the terms of your lease)
+You shouldn't have the headache of dealing with the upkeep and repairs of any communal areas in and around the property or negotiating with neighbours to get it sorted (remember to check this in the terms of your lease)

 Terms in your lease mean if you're having any issues, for example with noisy neighbours, this can be dealt with.
 A freeholder's only course of action is taking the complaint up directly with the police.

 The buildings insurance will normally be sorted for you by the freeholder (though you'll still have to contribute to the cost – normally in the form of a service charge).